Call Us Today

 Some argue that a lawyer is someone who has completed law school and earned a law degree but has not yet passed the bar exam, while an attorney (or “attorney at law”) is someone who has done both—graduated from law school and obtained a license to practice law.

-By that logic, all attorneys are lawyers, but not all lawyers are attorneys.
+Following the logic that an attorney has both a law degree and a license while a lawyer has only the degree, all attorneys are lawyers, but not all lawyers are attorneys.
 Others see the two words as synonymous, especially since both refer to people trained in the law.

-In fact, many bar associations, state licensing boards, and courts use the terms interchangeably, further blurring the line between them.
-The U.S. doesn’t enforce a hard-and-fast rule on the difference, which adds to the confusion.
+Many bar associations, state licensing boards, and courts use the terms lawyer and attorney interchangeably, further blurring the line between them.
+The U.S. doesn’t enforce a hard-and-fast rule on the difference between a lawyer and an attorney, which adds to the confusion.

 Understanding Common Usage